cjdbarlow/Part-One/drug_interactions.md

 #Drug Interactions
 >Classify and describe mechanisms of drug interaction.

-Drug interactions occur "when the action of one drug modifies that of another".[^1]
+Drug interactions occur "when the action of one drug modifies that of another".

 ##Mechanisms of Drug Interaction

 Drug interactions are best classified into **three** categories:
-* **Pharmaceutic/Physicochemical**
+* **Physicochemical**
 * **Pharmacokinetic**
 * **Pharmacodynamic**

-###Pharmaceutic
+###Physicochemical
 Physicochemical interactions occur because of an incompatibility between chemical structures.

-> Thiopentone and many muscle relaxants will precipitate out of solution if prepared together or run in the same line[^2]
+* e.g. Thiopentone and suxamethonium precipitate out of solution if prepared together or delivered together in the same line

 ###Pharmacokinetic
 Pharmacokinetic interactions can be sub-classified into those affecting absorption, distribution, metabolism, or elimination.